 Hank Galliston, played by Anthony Edwards (ER, Northern Exposure), is the main protagonist whose wife goes missing after purchasing the antique clock in question.
 His sense of adventure used to start and end with publishing a paranormal skeptics magazine, but he soon finds himself enveloped in a twisted, complicated mystery that involves the Nazis, the history of the Catholic Church, and cloning – all in a race against time to save his wife and humanity in the process.

 Last but not least, our final adventure series is one that just premiered – and is certainly making a lot of noise already.

 Author Dan Brown gave life to the Robert Langdon character with his series of five fictional thriller mystery novels featuring the Harvard professor with particular expertise in the history of art and symbology: Angels & Demons, The Da Vinci Code, The Lost Symbol, Inferno, and Origin.

 In 2006, The Da Vinci Code was made into a feature film with Tom Hanks playing Langdon.
 And it was continued with Angels & Demons in 2009 and Inferno in 2016.
-Now, The Lost Symbol is being used as the inspiration for this series, Dan Brown’s Langdon.
+Now, The Lost Symbol is being used as the inspiration for this series, Dan Brown’s The Lost Symbol.

 Ashley Zukerman will play a younger version of the famed Harvard symbologist Robert Langdon, who must save his mentor by solving a string of deadly puzzles and stop a global conspiracy in the process.